jdiejim/Seed-project-webpack/README.md

 # Webpack/ES6 Seed

 * This is a project skeleton for developing in ES6 with Webpack
-* To setup, run npm install and start coding!
+* To setup, run npm install, remove remote origin, and start coding!
 * Additional guide included if you are interested on the steps I followed to setup the environment

 ## File Structure